A History of Europe

 Few centuries in European history started as dismally as the tenth, and few ended so triumphantly.
 In many history books you will read that tenth-century Christians feared the world would come to an end in the year 1000, and panicked in a sort of Y1K crisis.
 Actually most people just went about the day-to-day business of survival, simply because literacy was so bad that a lot of them weren't sure what day or even what year it was.
 What really ended in 1000 was the Dark Ages.

 The northward move was into colder, wetter lands, where the sun often does not shine through overcast skies.
 Up to this point agriculture had mainly been practiced in hot, dry places, often with irrigation, so the techniques developed to get the best yields were ones that were best suited for that sort of climate.
-European farmers faced quite different challenges, and took centuries to develop the skills needed to solve them.
+And three of the most commonly grown crops -- wheat, barley and grapes -- came originally from the Near East, a place known for having a hot, dry climate.
+Europeans grew grapes for wine, of course, and before the Dark Ages began, bread had become the "staff of life"; wheat and barley are the main ingredients for that.
+European farmers faced quite different challenges from Near Eastern farmers, and they took centuries to develop the skills needed to solve them.
 The really important thing is that during the Dark Ages they experimented and eventually succeeded.
 For example, early on the farmers learned they could keep the soil fertile longer by crop rotation: they divided a farm into three equal parts, and one of those parts lay fallow each year, with only grass and weeds in it, so that it could regain its strength before crops were planted in it again.
 It may have looked as though Christendom had the poorest corner of the world, but northern Europe had not been ravaged and misused the way older places like Greece and the Middle East had been; by the end of the Middle Ages, proper land management had turned it into one of the richest places.

 The crucial invention was a wheeled plow heavy enough to turn and drain the soil, not just scratch a furrow for seed.
-We know that heavy plows were coming into use in northern Europe in late Roman times.
+We first hear of heavy plows being used in northern Europe in late Roman times.
 It took the whole Dark Ages to get the design right and in general use.
 By the year 1000 the European farmer was on top of his job.
 He couldn't produce as much per acre as a Near Eastern farmer with irrigated fields but, thanks to his plow, he could do more work in a hour.
 He began to prosper.

 This prosperity shows in the other tools that came into use.
 Water mills save a lot of time when it comes to grinding grain, but mills need millers to run them and millers have to be paid.
 Only a prosperous farming community can afford to do this.
 It says something about the rising level of prosperity that by the end of the Dark Ages every village in northwest Europe had a water mill.